 When Is It Essential to Use Wine Cooler Aerator?

 And how do we properly decant?
 “When you pour the bottle contents into the decanter, turn it a few times.
 The more time we leave the wine in the decanter, the more the aromas will be released.
 Leave the wine in the decanter for five minutes to a few hours – depending on the method of wine production.
-We had instances where we left the wine in the decanter overnight, and it was even better then.
+We had instances where we left the wine in the decanter overnight, which was even better.

 How to Use the Recommended Wine Cooler Aerator